 ONLINE SALES BANS AND ‘LUXURY IMAGE’ JUSTIFICATION: TO BE CLARIFIED BY ECJ

-The European Court of Justice (“ECJ”) in a couple of months is expected to deliver its long-awaited guidance on the legality of online sales bans in selective distribution agreements in the EU and their possible justification under the “luxury image” argument.
+The Court of Justice of the EU (“CJEU”) in a couple of months is expected to deliver its long-awaited guidance on the legality of online sales bans in selective distribution agreements in the EU and their possible justification under the “luxury image” argument.
 The ruling may shed a light on the permissibility of online sales bans, in particular whether suppliers of luxury products may prevent retailers from selling their goods via online platforms.
 As a result, companies (both in the EU and in third countries/Turkey with operations/business partners in the EU) may consider reviewing their current and future selective distribution agreements accordingly.

-The ECJ is currently reviewing Coty Germany Case C-230/16 upon the German court application for a preliminary ruling.
+The CJEU is currently reviewing Coty Germany Case C-230/16 upon the German court application for a preliminary ruling.
 The dispute under appeal is between Coty Inc. (“Coty”) and Parfümerie Akzente GmbH (“Akzente”, an authorized offline distributor of Coty).
 Coty is suing Akzente in the German court for violating a condition under the selective distribution agreement that prohibits Akzente from selling Coty’s luxury products (under brands Marc Jacobs, Calvin Klein and Chloe) on open third party online platforms (e.g. Amazon.de).